the-drunk-coder/megra.rs/README.md

 * It loads all your samples to memory, so if you have a lot of samples, make sure you have enough RAM.
 * It's focused on samples.
 Synthesis is pretty primitive and limited to some basic waveforms at this point.
 * It currently doesn't allow you to create fancy synths unless you want to code them in Rust.
 * Except for some basic note names, Mégra doesn't reflect (traditional) music theory.
-There's no scales, scale completions, chords, chord completions or tunings, or helpers to work with functional harmony.
+There's no scales, scale completions, chords, chord completions or tunings, nor any helpers to work with functional harmony.
 Maybe there never will be.
 * The editor is fairly primitive (you can use it in REPL mode and integrate in other editors if you want).

 These issues are being addressed in no particular order ...